Are you planning to visit Singapore with your partner on a holiday soon?

 Visit the grandiose National Gallery Singapore and see rows upon rows of modern art, all created by Southeast Asian artists.

 What are some things to consider when visiting the National Gallery Singapore?

-- Museum tours – With a floor area of 64,000 square meters and thousands of works of art, this museum is no joke.
+- Museum tours – With a floor area of 64,000 square meters and thousands of works of art, it won’t be easy to find your way around.
 If you find the gallery’s huge collection a bit overwhelming, consider taking one of the museum’s daily tours.
 Each tour has its own theme – architecture or museum highlights, for instance – so find one that interests you.

 - Look for special programs – In addition to an expansive selection of artwork, National Gallery Singapore regularly hosts special events.
-These experiences include participating in a tea ceremony or watching animations come to life at your fingertips.
+These events include tea ceremonies or watching animations come to life at your fingertips.
 Keep an eye out for special events on the museum’s website.

 - Taking photos – There’ll be plenty of opportunities to take photos with you partner, but there are some exhibitions that prohibit photography.

 The Asian Civilisations Museum is a great place to visit for couples interested in the diverse heritage of Singapore.